 - Practice interviewing!
 The CDC offers both mock interview practice sessions, which can be videotaped by appointment, and workshops on interviewing techniques.

-- Be sure to take advantage of these opportunities but also try talking to yourself in the mirror and practicing with friends.
+- Be sure to take advantage of these opportunities.
+You can also practice with friends and family.

 - Prepare a list of every question you can think of that is related to the scholarship.
 If it is named after someone, for example, Morris K. Udall, know who that person is and why the award is named for the person.